Home/Tennis

 Watch What’s Trending Now!

 Martina Navratilova recently sat down for a brief interaction with Sky Sports to discuss all things tennis amid the ongoing US Open in New York.
-The interviewer was keen to know the former WTA icon’s opinions on the current situation in women’s tennis.
+The interviewer was keen to know the former WTA icon’s opinions about the current situation in women’s tennis.
 When asked which players are unmatched compared to the rest of the competition, she had an extremely honest admission to make.

 Despite Gauff’s recent triumph in Paris, Navratilova believes it’s Sabalenka and recently crowned Wimbledon champion Iga Swiatek who are “Two superstars” of tennis.
 She stated that they are “head and shoulders over everybody” While Navratilova called Gauff a “Massive superstar”, she reminded that lately her ranking has come down to No.3 from being No.2.
 Overall, “tennis-wise it’s been Iga and Sabalenka really the last three years.”
 But then, Navratilova also revealed the real reason why the Belarusian and the Pole are two unmatched forces.
 According to her, they “both just have the mentality of a champion.
 They really don’t have any holes in their game technically.
 They don’t necessarily have a plan B.”